Football in the Faroe Islands: Faroese Women's Football League

-Stadiums and Football grounds
+Stadiums and football grounds

 Tórsvøllur, in Tórshavn, is one of two national stadiums in the Faroe Islands.
-It has the larger capacity of the two with 6000.
+It has the larger capacity of the two with 6,000.

-Most of the pitches in the Faroe Islands are covered with artificial grass, as the weather conditions aren't good for natural grass pitches.
+Most of the pitches in the Faroe Islands are covered with artificial grass, as the weather conditions are not good for natural grass pitches.
 The two national stadiums used for international matches, Svangaskarð (cap.
-5,000) situated at the village of Toftir, and since 1999 the new Tórsvøllur Stadium in Tórshavn (cap.
-6.000), are two main natural grass pitches.
+5,000) situated at the village of Toftir, and since 1999 the new 6,000-capacity Tórsvøllur Stadium in Tórshavn, are two main natural grass pitches.
 Royn Hvalba, a club in one of the lower divisions, play their matches on real grass.
 B68 Toftir is the only other club to play on a grass pitch, as they play at the Svangaskarð.
 But all other league clubs play their home matches on artificial pitches.

-The Gundadalur (cap.
-5,000) was built in 1911 as a grass pitch, but it was soon changed to a sand pitch like all other pitches in those days.
+The 5,000-capacity Gundadalur was built in 1911 as a grass pitch, but it was soon changed to a sand pitch like all other pitches in those days.
 The introduction of artificial grass is regarded as one of the greatest benefits to football in this country.
 In the summer of 1998 the old surface was replaced with a new one.
 Gundadalur Stadium is owned by the Tórshavn City Council.

-During the 1980s almost all pitches on the islands were covered with artificial grass, and now more than ever the pitches are the public playground (outside training and match hours) for the kids in particular.
+During the 1980s almost all pitches on the islands were covered with artificial grass, and now more than ever the pitches are the public playground (outside training and match hours) for the children in particular.
 Many of the grounds have no seats for supporters, you have to stand up under no cover, often in harsh weather conditions and watch the matches, which usually attract approx. 300 to 1,000 people in the top division.
 The first official competitive match against Austria was played in Sweden, because there was no suitable grass pitches in the Faroe Islands at that time.
 Most teams played on artificial pitches, but a few still played on sand pitches.